dfaranha/dissy-e22-handins/threat-model/readme.md

 ### Logistics

 For the hand-in, write a brief single-page report containing a description of your threat model, and include the attack tree produced by the tool.
+**Please do not just copy-paste the example and start your own tree from scratch**.
 You can split the tree in two in case it grows too much.
 You can find the submission link on Brightspace.